-WEAPON - shall include a dangerous weapon as a term that is defined in Section 1313 of the School Code of 1976, as amended (MCL 380.1313; MSA 15.41313), a pellet gun, air pistol, starter pistol (whether operable or whether loaded or unloaded), a reasonable facsimile of a firearm, a bomb, Molotov cocktail, sling-shot, billy club, bludgeon, blackjack, sand club, metal knuckles, gas-ejecting container or device which will either temporarily or permanently incapacitate, knife (other than a regulation scout knife in student's possession in conjunction with a scout activity), karate sticks, stars, nunchucks or similar martial arts weapons or other objects or instruments normally used to inflict injury or physical harm upon the person of another.
-A weapon shall also include an object or instrument which is not in and of itself a weapon as defined, but where the possession or use of same is coupled with an intent by the student to inflict injury or physical harm upon the person of another.
+WEAPON - shall include a dangerous weapon as a term that is defined in Section 1313 of the School Code of 1976, as amended (MCL380.1313; MSA 15.41313), a pellet gun, air pistol, starter pistol (whether operable or whether loaded or unloaded), a reasonable facsimile of a firearm, a bomb, Molotov cocktail, slingshot, billy club, bludgeon, blackjack, sand club, metallic knuckles, gas-ejecting container or device which will either temporarily or permanently incapacitate, knife (other than a regulation scout knife in student's possession in conjunction with a scout activity), karate sticks, stars, numb-chucks or similar martial arts weapons or other objects or instruments a principle use of which is to inflict injury or physical harm upon the person of another.
+A weapon shall also include an object or instrument which is not in and of itself a weapon as defined, but where the possession or use of same is coupled with intent by the student to inflict injury or physical harm upon the person of another.